ExgnosisClasses/2423-AdvancedKafka-Oct21/README.md

 This is the class repository for the Advanced kafka Class Oct 21-24, 2024.

-- The new repository will be accessible from October 25 until November 25, 2024
+The repository will be accessible from October 25 until November 25, 2024